-Sometime back when medicine were at its initial stage in India there were many quacks that used their half-baked knowledge to treat people & people were exposing themselves to huge risks.
+Sometime back when medicine was at its initial stage in India there were many quacks that used their half-baked knowledge to treat people & people were exposing themselves to huge risks.
 Even now you can find such quacks in smaller cities or towns.
 These quacks mushroomed as there were loose regulations and checks.
 In another Industry, financial planners in India are facing a similar situation… any one can make a claim about himself/herself being a financial planner.
 There are no regulations about who can actually be a financial planner.

 There are lots of Madoffs & Puris in India who can easily destroy a financial life.
 These can be some of the troubles that a fake financial planner can bring to you: